simondlevy/BreezySTM32/README.md

-For flashing new firmware, BreezySTM32 uses the same trick as the Baseflight firmware and descendants (Cleanflight, Betaflight, Raceflight) that I adapted to write BeezySTM32: it listens for for a special reboot character (<tt>'R'</tt>), which you send from your compute right before flashing.
+For flashing new firmware, BreezySTM32 uses the same trick as the Baseflight firmware and descendants (Cleanflight, Betaflight, Raceflight) that I adapted to write BeezySTM32: it listens for for a special reboot character (<tt>'R'</tt>), which you send from your computer right before flashing.
 So if your board came with one of those firmwares pre-flashed, you can just do <tt>make flash</tt> to put your new firmware on it.
 If that doesn't work, you'l have to go through the &ldquo;un-brick&rdquo; procedure: disconnect the board from your computer, short the BOOT pins together, reconnect to your computer, and do <tt>make unbrick</tt>.
 The Flip32 features through-hole soldering pads for the BOOT pins, so that is the board I've been using for development.
-By pushing a two-pin jumper onto the pins, I avoid having to place a paper clip or tweezers across the pins while flashing.
+By pushing a two-pin jumper onto the pins, I avoid having to place a paper clip or tweezers across the pins while unbricking.
 The BreezySTM32 examples directory includes the following use cases:
 <ul>
 <li> a simple LED blinker